-- I. A word-strife I learned, most woeful of all,

-A speech from the fullness of sorrow spoken,

-When fierce of heart her sons to the fight

-Did Guthrun whet with words full grim.

-- 2. "Why sit ye idle,

-Why grieve ye not

-Since Jormunrek

-Beneath the hoofs

-(White and black

-Gray, road-wonted,

-why sleep out your lives, in gladness to speak? your sister young of horses hath trodden, on the battle-way, the steeds of the Goths.)
+- I. A word-strife I learned, most woeful of all, A speech from the fullness of sorrow spoken, When fierce of heart her sons to the fight with words full grim.
+Did Guthrun whet - "Why sit ye idle, 2.
+Why grieve ye not Since Tormunrek Beneath the hoofs (White and black Grav, road-wonted, why sleep out your lives, in gladness to speak? your sister young of horses hath trodden, on the battle-way. the steeds of the Goths.)

-- 3. "Not like are ye to Nor have ye hearts Vengeance for her If brave ye were Or hard your hearts

-- to Gunnar of yore,

-such as Hogni's was;

-ye soon would have

-as my brothers of old,

-as the Hunnish kings'."

-- 4. Then Hamther spake, the high of heart: "Little the deed of Hogni didst love,
+- "Not like are ye 3.
+Nor have ye hearts Vengeance for her If brave ye were Or hard your hearts - to Gunnar of vore, such as Hogni's was; ve soon would have as my brothers of old. as the Hunnish kings'." - Then Hamther spake, the high of heart: "Little the deed of Hogni didst love, certain indication of the relative lateness of the poem.

-1. The poet's introduction of himself in this stanza is a fairly certain indication of the relative lateness of the poem.
+1. The poet's introduction of himself in this stanza is a fairly